-The Readers Roundtable gathers the second Wednesday of each month to talk about a book selected by those who participated in the Roundtable the previous month.
+The Readers Roundtable gathers the second Wednesday of the month, 7:00-8:30 PM in the Advocate House to talk about a book selected by those who participated in the Roundtable the previous month.
 Books are largely fiction, but are not limited to fiction.

-Each month the book is announced at least three weeks in advance and the conversation is open to everyone and their friends.
+Each month the conversation is open to everyone and their friends.

 Whether you’ve read the book or not, all are always welcome to join in the conversation!

 For further information, contact Hilda Bukowski: firstname.lastname@example.org